Where Are You, Eddie?

 We ship your order once all items have arrived at our warehouse and are processed.
 Need those 2-4 day shipping items sooner?
 Just place a separate order for them!

-Simply told, and with emotional honesty by the former Children’s Laureate about his own experience of losing his son Eddie, this is a vital book for children dealing with grief and loss, showing how a loved one can be kept with you through memories.
-Illustrated with warmth and sensitivity by acclaimed illustrator Gill Smith, and with an afterword by Michael Rosen.
+Simply told with emotional honesty by the former Children's Laureate, this is a vital book for helping with conversations with children dealing with loss, showing how loved ones can stay with us through sharing memories.

 Gill Smith achieved an MA with distinction in Children’s Book Illustration at the Cambridge School of Art.
 She was shortlisted for the Batsford Illustration prize and a winner of the international competition, "Picture This".
 She illustrated Maria's Island, a retelling of Victoria Hislop's bestselling book, The Island, reimagined for children.
 She also illustrated Saving the Butterfly, which was shortlisted for the Klaus Flugge Prize, the heart-warming Appletree Animal Agency series and the acclaimed picture book, Wild.
 Gill lives in Liverpool; follow her on Instagram @gillsmithillustration.